Portrait of Charlotte du Val d'Ognes

-Portrait of Charlotte du Val d'Ognes is an 1801 painting (portrait painting) by Marie-Denise Villers.
+Portrait of Charlotte du Val d'Ognes is an 1801 painting (portrait painting) attributed to Marie-Denise Villers.
 It is in the collection of the Metropolitan Museum of Art.
 The painting was first acquired by the museum in 1922 and attributed to Jacques Louis David.
 Later, the painting was attributed to Constance Marie Charpentier and finally to Villers.

 Early history and creation

 Because the painting is unsigned, it has been attributed incorrectly over time.
-It was first exhibited at the 1801 Salon, during the year that Jacques Louis David boycotted the exhibition.
+It was first exhibited at the Salon of 1801, during the year that Jacques Louis David boycotted the exhibition.
 A member of the Val d'Ognes family believed it had been painted by David.

 Later history and display

 The Met bought the painting, attributed to David, for two hundred thousand dollars in 1922.
 In 1951, Charles Sterling of the Met admitted that the painting may not have been David's.
 Sterling was first tipped off that the painting was not David's because the artist had boycotted the 1801 Salon.
 The mistake was published in the Met's January 1951 Bulletin.
-The painting may have been Constance Marie Charpentier's because of some evidence found in Salon entries seem to indicate it was hers, however David's name did not come off of the frame until 1977.
+The painting may have been Constance Marie Charpentier's because of some evidence found in Salon entries seem to indicate it was hers, but David's name did not come off of the frame until 1977.
 Sterling's reattribution of the painting to Charpentier was also based on analysis of her painting, Melancholy (1801).

 Later, in 1996, Margaret Oppenheimer realized that the painting should instead be attributed to Marie Denise Villers.
 Oppenheimer's reattribution is based on a modello by Villers, A Young Woman Seated by a Window.

+In 2011 Anne Higonnet argued that the work is a self-portrait.